Every dollar is a soldier/

 How do I watch the performance?

 You can watch the performance on a laptop or desktop computer.
 You will receive a link the day before the performance and a reminder two hours before the performance.
 The performance page can take some time to load so we recommend accessing the link at least 15 minutes before the performance.
-We recommend using headphones for the best sound quality.
+We recommend using headphones and closing down other applications, programmes and browser tabs during the performance for the best experience.

 If your link does not work then contact email@example.com and someone will help you.